allegro/allegro.tech/_posts/2016-03-17-writing-fast-cache-service-in-go.md

 we would reuse them as keys in our `map[int]int`.
 But what about values of type `int`?
 What information could we keep as `int`?
 We could keep offsets of entries.
 Another question is where those entries could be kept in order to omit GC again?
 A huge array of bytes could be allocated and entries could be serialized to bytes and kept in it.
-In this respect, a value from `map[int]int` could point to an offset where entry started in the proposed array.
+In this respect, a value from `map[int]int` could point to an offset where an entry has it’s beginning in the proposed array.
 And since FIFO queue was used to keep entries and control their eviction (described in [Eviction](#eviction)), it could be rebuilt and based on a huge bytes array to which also values from that map would point.